-• This policy is implemented in accordance with our compliance with the statutory guidance from the Department for Education, 'Keeping Children Safe in Education' 2022 (KCSIE) which requires individual schools and colleges to have an effective child protection policy.

-- This policy has been developed in accordance with the principles established by the Children Acts 1989 and 2004 and related guidance.
-This includes but is not limited to: - Keeping Children Safe in Education 2022 (KCSIE) - Working Together to Safeguard Children 2018 (WTSC) - Ofsted: Education Inspection Framework' - \circ $\;$ $\;$ Framework for the Assessment of Children in Need and their Families 2000 $\;$ - Kent and Medway Safeguarding Children Procedures - Early Years and Foundation Stage Framework 2021 (EYFS) - The Education Act 2022 - Education and Inspections Act 2006 - Section 175 of the Education Act 2002 requires school governing bodies, local education authorities and further education institutions to make arrangements to safeguard and promote the welfare of all children who are pupils at a school, or who are students under 18 years of age.
-Such arrangements will have to have regard to any guidance issued by the Secretary of State. - Langafel CE Primary will continue to follow government guidance in response to the coronavirus (Covid-19) pandemic; regardless of the action required, our safeguarding principles will always remain the same.
-We will amend this policy and our approaches, as necessary. - As a result of the Covid-19 pandemic some members of our community may have been exposed to a range of adversity and trauma including bereavement, anxiety and in some cases increased welfare and safeguarding risks.
+- This policy is implemented in accordance with our compliance with the statutory guidance from the Department for Education, 'Keeping Children Safe in Education' 2022 (KCSIE) which requires individual schools and colleges to have an effective child protection policy. - This policy has been developed in accordance with the principles established by the Children Acts 1989 and 2004 and related guidance.
+This includes but is not limited to: - Keeping Children Safe in Education (KCSIE) - Working Together to Safeguard Children (WTSC) - Ofsted: Education Inspection Framework - \circ $\;$ Framework for the Assessment of Children in Need and their Families 2000 $\;$ - o Kent and Medway Safeguarding Children Procedures - Early Years and Foundation Stage Framework 2021 (EYFS) - The Education Act 2022 - Education and Inspections Act 2006 - o The Human Rights Act 1998 - The Equality Act 2010 (including the Public Sector Equality Duty) - Section 175 of the Education Act 2002 requires school governing bodies, local education authorities and further education institutions to make arrangements to safeguard and promote the welfare of all children who are pupils at a school, or who are students under 18 years of age.
+Such arrangements will have to have regard to any guidance issued by the Secretary of State. - Langafel CE Primary will follow local or national guidance in response to any emergencies.
+We will amend this policy and our procedures as necessary but regardless of the action required, our safeguarding principles will always remain the same and the welfare of the child is paramount. - Langafel CE Primary recognise that as a result of the Covid-19 pandemic some members of our community may have been exposed to a range of adversity and trauma including bereavement, anxiety and in some cases increased welfare and safeguarding risks.
 We will work with local services, such as health and the local authority, to ensure necessary support is in place.